-Red Lentil Dal – just like the real stuff!
-Indian red lentil dal is one of my most favourite vegetarian dishes to cook during the weeknight, especially if I’m feeling lazy and want lunch leftovers!
+Lentil Dal – A light, easy vegetarian dish for any day of the week.
 This lentil dal is light, bursting with flavour, hearty and super healthy.
 Perfect for any seasons, especially if you’re looking for some super comfort foods!

 Dhal, Dal or Dalh (there are so many spelling variations!) is a classic Indian lentil dish.
 The recipe for this actually came from my brother and sister in law who is a vegetarian, and it has been one of our favourites for many years.

 I love cooking recipes from countries that I’ve travelled to, and I must admit India had some of THE BEST food I have ever tasted in my life.
-In 2015 I was lucky enough to go on a school trip to Indian as an accompanying teacher and it was one of the most incredible experiences of my life.
+I visited in 2015 on a school trip as a teacher chaperone (best and worst thing ever!).
+India had some of the best food I’ve ever eaten, and we ate copious amounts of dal while we were over there.

 Although we had been making our own Indian red lentil dal prior to my trip, I discovered that this recipe is actually very similar to the dal I had in India.
 The red lentil dal we tasted in Northern India was not spicy at all, and I found it was really heavy on the turmeric, giving it a gorgeous orange colour.